 Refresh Rates And 3D Displays

 Consumer electronics have been trying to push 3D HDTV's very heavily but consumers are not really catching on yet.
-There is a small market for 3D displays for computers thanks to PC gamers that want a bit more immerssive environments.
+There is a small market for 3D displays for computers thanks to PC gamers that want a bit more immersive environments.
 The primary requirement for a 3D display is to have a 120Hz panel.
-This is double the refresh rate of a traditional display in order to provide alternating images for each of the eyes to produce a 3D effect.
+This is double the refresh rate of a traditional display in order to provide alternating images for each of the eyes to simulate 3D.
 In addition to this, most 3D displays have to be desiged to work with NVIDIA's 3D Vision or AMD's HD3D.
 These are various implementations of active shutter glasses with an IR transmitter.
 Some monitors will have the transmitters built into the display thus only requiring the glasses while others will need a seperate 3D kit to be purchased in order for the 3D displays to function in a 3D mode.

 Many people don't consider the stand when purchasing a monitor but it can make a huge difference.
 There are typically four different types of adjustment: height, tilt, swivel and pivot.
 Many less expensive monitors only feature the tilt adjustment.
 Height, tilt and swivel are generally the critical types of adjustments allowing for the greatest flexibility when using the monitor in the most ergonmoic fashion.